javier-cabezas/figplotter/README.md

 figplotter
 ==========

-Plotting infrastructure for Python using matplotlib
+Plotting infrastructure for Python using [matplotlib](matplotlib.org).

 Install
 -------